Welcome to the website for the 2014 Lincolnshire Wood Fair. Winner of " The Best Community Project" in the Lincolnshire Environmental Awards, 2012.

 This year family orientated activities include, subject to confirmation:

-This year there will be a timetable of events that will be publicised through the day, we have also arranged a tannoy system to let people know what is happening, when and where, so you never miss any of the action.
+There will be a timetable of events that will be publicised through the day via a tannoy system to let people know what is happening, when and where, so you never miss any of the action.

 All childrens activities will require supervision by an adult.